apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

+These arrays of strings are meant to resemble fields that can appear in the selection set of a GraphQL fragment.
+So, for example `["title", "author", ["name"]]` expresses the fragment `...{ title author { name }}`.

 In the `Book` example above, the ID computed for any object with `object.__typename === 'Book'` would be `'Book:{"title":"Fahrenheit 451","author":{"name":"Ray Bradbury"}}'`, with `title` and `author` always in that order.
-This ordering is important because other common tools like `JSON.stringify` serialize object properties in the order they were created, which can differ from response object to response object, causing subtle normalization bugs.
+This ordering is important because tools like `JSON.stringify` serialize object properties in the order they were created, which can differ from response object to response object, causing subtle normalization bugs.

-Note that these `keyFields` strings always refer to the actual field names as defined in your schema, so the ID computation is not sensitive to [field aliases](https://www.apollographql.com/docs/resources/graphql-glossary/#alias).
+Note that these `keyFields` strings always refer to the actual field names as defined in your schema, meaning the ID computation is not sensitive to [field aliases](https://www.apollographql.com/docs/resources/graphql-glossary/#alias).
 This note is important if you ever attempt to use a function to implement `keyFields`:

 ```ts
 const cache = new InMemoryCache({